 The observedProperty of the soil profile observation shall be specified using a value from the SoilProfileParameterNameValue code list.

-The result of the soil profile observation shall be of one of the following types: Number; RangeType; CharacterString.
+The result of the soil profile observation shall be of one of the following types: Number; RangeType (as defined in section 3.2.6); CharacterString.

 3.1.10.
 Soil Site (SoilSite)